-Generally speaking, yes, if there’s no evidence against you for your DUI case or any crime for that matter, you have nothing to worry about.
-However, law enforcement needs concrete proof to show that you committed a crime in order to convict you.
+Generally speaking, if there’s no evidence against you for your DUI case or any crime for that matter, you have nothing to worry about.
+That’s because law enforcement needs concrete proof to show that you committed a crime in order to convict you.

 Types of Evidence in a DUI Case

 In order to secure a DUI conviction, a prosecutor must prove that you were under the influence of drugs or alcohol and operating a motor vehicle.
-Prosecutors can have multiple types of evidence to prove a DUI case.
-These could include:
+Prosecutors can use multiple types of evidence to prove a DUI case, including, but not limited to, the following:

 - Chemical blood tests